StevenZhangzhexu/Uniswap_V3_Arbitrage/README.md

 # Uniswap_V3_Arbitrage

-Discove Triangular Arbitrage opportunities in the Cryptocurrency market.
+Discover Triangular Arbitrage opportunities in the Cryptocurrency market.

 ## Limitation & Next Step
 Gas fee is not considered in Uniswap V3 Quoter.